DesignSafe-CI/DS_Use_Case_template/docs/kareen/usecase.md

 ### Citation

 * Please cite Ding and Kareem (2021) to acknowledge the use of any resources from this use case.<br>
-Fei, D., and Kareem, A. (2021).
+Ding, F., and Kareem, A. (2021).
 Using the Jupyter Notebooks as a tool for CFD simulations, 6th American Association for Wind Engineering (AAWE) Workshop (online), Clemson University, Clemson, SC, USA, May 12-14.
 [PDF](https://tigerprints.clemson.edu/cgi/viewcontent.cgi?article=1025&context=aawe)

 <br/>